 Throughout her graduate school training Jill worked with youth and families as a middle school social worker and treated adults with acute mental health concerns in the partial hospitalization program at Mount Sinai Hospital.

 Jill is currently receiving post-graduate training in Cognitive Behavioral Therapy for Eating Disorders (CBT-E).
 She holds a master’s degree in clinical social work from New York University and a Bachelor of Arts from Williams College.
-In addition to her clinical work, Jill is the program manager for The Full Bloom Project.

 Originally from Atlanta, Jill now lives in Brooklyn where she can often be found reading, practicing yoga, listening to podcasts, and making and collecting pottery.